 Course details

-In this section of the overview the basic details of the course can be edited; name, academic year, component of, faculty, subject and year group.
-To edit, click on the relevant box.
+In the Admin section of the overview, the basic details of the course can be edited; name, academic year, component of, faculty, subject and year group.

 The drop-down options within here will be blank unless you create a course for the parent course also.